line/line-bot-sdk-nodejs/docs/guide/typescript.md

 const c = LineBotClient.fromChannelAccessToken(config) // will throw a compile error
 ```

+> See the [`LineBotClient`](../apidocs/classes/LineBotClient.md) API reference for the full list of available methods.

 Also, when building a complex message object, you can make use of types for
 its fields.